acts-project/acts-project.github.io/docs/guides_developers.md

 };
 ```

 This `Config` object can then be used to create and configure the tool.
-In case ACTS is embedded in an experiment framework,
+In case Acts is embedded in an experiment framework,
 the `Config` public members have to be connected to the framework configuration.

 ```cpp